McNepp/QApplicationContext/README.md

 1. Instead of the constructor, which is now private, there is a public static factory-function "create".
 2. The list of PropFetchers is supplied as a `std::vector`, not as a `QList`.

+Now, service-registration will fail, as `PropFetcherAggregator`'s constructor cannot be invoked.

+Luckily, there are two ways of solving this: you can either specialize the template mcnepp::qtdi::service_factory for your service-type, or you can provide your own factory.

+(This twofold-approach follows precedent from the standard-library, where you can either specizalize std::hash, or provide your own 'hasher' to classes such as std::unordered_set.)

+### Specializing service_factory

+As with all such specializations, it must reside in the namespace of the primary template, i.e. `mcnepp::qtdi`.

+The specialization must provide a call-operator that takes the arguments provided by QApplicationContext, adapts those arguments to the arguments expected by the service-type, and returns a pointer to the newly created service.<br>
+Additionally, it should provide a type-declaration `service_type`:

 Here is all that we have to do:

     namespace mcnepp::qtdi {
       template<> struct service_factory<PropFetcherAggregator> {
+        using service_type = PropFetcherAggregator;

         PropFetcherAggregator* operator()(const QList<PropFetcher*> fetchers) const {
           return PropFetcherAggregator::create(std::vector<PropFetcher*>{fetchers.begin(), fetchers.end()});
         }